tarantula-team/CSS-injection-in-Swagger-UI/README.md

 # CSS-injection-in-Swagger-UI

-We have found a CSS Injection vulnerability on Swagger UI that allows us to use the Non-Root-Relative Path Overwrite (RPO) technique to steal users' tokens based on the attribute selectors feature.
+We have found a CSS Injection vulnerability on Swagger UI that allows attacker to use the Relative Path Overwrite (RPO) technique to perform CSS-based input field value exfiltration.

 **Researcher: Kevin (DatLP) of The Tarantula Team, VinCSS (a member of Vingroup)**